clastix/kamaji-etcd/docs/velero.md

 This example shows how to backup and restore a `kamaji-etcd` datastore called `dedicated` and related resources using the `--include-namespaces` tag.
 Assume the datastore is deployed into a namespace called `dedicated`.

-Because `kamaji-etcd` datastore is a stateful app, you need to add annotations for the stateful pods with the volume name as the default [opt-in](https://velero.io/docs/v1.10/file-system-backup/#using-opt-in-pod-volume-backup) approach used by Velero:
+Because `kamaji-etcd` datastore is a stateful workload, you need to add annotations for the stateful pods with the volume name as the default [opt-in](https://velero.io/docs/v1.10/file-system-backup/#using-opt-in-pod-volume-backup) approach used by Velero:

 ```
 kubectl -n dedicated annotate pods dedicated-0 dedicated-1 dedicated-2  backup.velero.io/backup-volumes=data